RogerHardiman/onvif-audit/README.md

 # Config File
-This is a JSON formatted file
+A JSON formatted Configuration File is used to give the Audit tool a list of cameras to scan.
-An example is shown below which scans the Range of IPs from 1.2.3.20 to 1.2.3.30 and also scans a single address at 11.22.33.44
+An example is shown below which first scans the range of IPs from 1.2.3.20 to 1.2.3.30 and then scans a single address of 11.22.33.44

 `
 node onvif-audit.js --filename ./camera_list.json